MK0101-cmd/iaam/poi-facilitator/documentaion/COMPREHENSIVE_EPIC_STORIES.md

 ---

-### Epic 20: Security and Compliance
+### Epic 24: Django Security and Compliance
 **Epic ID**: TECH-002
 **Priority**: Critical
 **Estimated Effort**: 8-12 weeks
-**User Story**: As a user, I want my data to be secure and compliant with regulations so that I can trust the platform with sensitive information.
+**User Story**: As a user, I want my data to be secure and compliant with regulations so that I can trust the platform with sensitive information, leveraging Django's built-in security features.

 #### User Stories:
-- **TECH-002-1**: As a user, I want secure authentication and authorization so that my account is protected.
+- **TECH-002-1**: As a user, I want secure authentication using Django's security features so that my account is protected.
-- **TECH-002-2**: As a user, I want data encryption in transit and at rest so that my information is secure.
+- **TECH-002-2**: As a user, I want data encryption and Django's security middleware so that my information is secure.
-- **TECH-002-3**: As a user, I want GDPR compliance so that my privacy rights are respected.
+- **TECH-002-3**: As a user, I want GDPR compliance with Django's privacy features so that my privacy rights are respected.
-- **TECH-002-4**: As a user, I want audit logging so that I can see who accessed my data.
+- **TECH-002-4**: As a user, I want audit logging using Django's logging framework so that I can see who accessed my data.
-- **TECH-002-5**: As a user, I want data export and deletion capabilities so that I can control my information.
+- **TECH-002-5**: As a user, I want data export and deletion using Django's data protection tools so that I can control my information.

 #### Acceptance Criteria:
-- [ ] OAuth 2.0 and JWT authentication
+- [ ] Django's built-in authentication with JWT support
+- [ ] Django security middleware (CSRF, XSS, HSTS)
-- [ ] End-to-end encryption
+- [ ] End-to-end encryption with Django's security features
-- [ ] GDPR compliance implementation
+- [ ] GDPR compliance with Django's data protection tools
-- [ ] Comprehensive audit logging
+- [ ] Comprehensive audit logging with Django's logging framework
-- [ ] Data export and deletion tools
+- [ ] Data export and deletion with Django ORM
-- [ ] Security vulnerability scanning
+- [ ] Security vulnerability scanning with Django security checks
 - [ ] Privacy policy and consent management
+- [ ] Django-axes for account lockout protection
+- [ ] Django-otp for two-factor authentication

+#### Technical Requirements:
+- Configure Django security middleware
+- Implement Django's CSRF protection
+- Use Django's logging framework for audit trails
+- Implement GDPR compliance with Django tools
+- Set up django-axes for security
+- Configure django-otp for 2FA

 ---